 One of the released tasks asks a model to classify whether a financial article is relevant to a C-suite investment professional.
 Evaluation metrics for the task are F1 score and accuracy.
 The broader pattern across all six tasks is that judgment, not raw reading, is where general-purpose models fall short.

-What the results suggest
+What do the results suggest?

 The findings point toward what the authors call a vision of differentiated intelligence, in which models are tuned for specific organizational needs rather than treated as one-size-fits-all assistants.
 For knowledge work built on subtle judgment, including investing, domain-specific training on curated expert labels can outperform larger general models while costing less to run.